Following the Money: Managing Risk, Investigating Fraud, and Preventing Loss

 - Former Director of Corporate and Professional Programs, Utica University

 - Assistant Executive Director of The Economic Crime Institute, Utica University

 Bernard L. Hyman, Jr., J.D.

 Professor of Practice of Fraud and Financial Crime Investigation

-Hyman has been with UC since 2009 as an adjunct lecturer until his promotion to Professor of Practice in 2014.
+Hyman has been with Utica since 2009 as an adjunct lecturer until his promotion to Professor of Practice in 2014.
 He also served as an Assistant District Attorney in Oneida County, NY where he headed the Economic Crime Bureau for more than a decade.
-Hyman plays an essential role in providing opportunities to UC students to participate in investigation of crimes against revenue including embezzlement, welfare fraud, insurance fraud, sales tax fraud, and other financial crimes.
+Hyman plays an essential role in providing opportunities to Utica students to participate in investigation of crimes against revenue including embezzlement, welfare fraud, insurance fraud, sales tax fraud, and other financial crimes.